akovac35/Logging/README.md

     }
 ```

-This functionality can be disabled with ```LoggerLibraryConfiguration.ShouldHerePassInvocationContextToLoggerScope = false```.
+Invocation context capture can be disabled by setting ```LoggerLibraryConfiguration.ShouldHerePassInvocationContextToLoggerScope = false```.

 ### Logger helper